iotattw/iot-super-friday/README.md

 5. Once you have completed the steps, delete the `main.cpp` project code and replace it with the code from our [Hello World](hello-world.cpp) example.
 6. Upload the code.
 You should see a blue LED blinking on the ESP32 module.

+## Tips

+* To use Arduino pins in your code, use `pinMode(...)` to register them as inputs or outputs.
+See the [pinMode docs](https://www.arduino.cc/reference/en/language/functions/digital-io/pinmode/).
+* WiFi functionality is available right out of the box.
+See the [WiFi docs](https://www.arduino.cc/en/Reference/WiFi)
+* Platform.IO libraries can be used immediately after being installed globally or locally, just `#include` the header (for example, `#include "PubSubClient.h"`)

 ## Projects

 * [Motion Sensor](motion-sensor.md)